Courts, Law and Politics

 Objectives and Content

 This course aims to provide students with an understanding of the role of courts and judges in contemporary politics.
 The role of courts as political actors and arenas for political battles has increased significantly in the past decades, across geographical regions as well as policy areas.
-This has raised a rage of controversies: Is it undemocratic to give more powers to the courts?
-Does it lead to more accountable government and respect for citizen's rights? - or are we moving towards a "juristrocracy" where "politicians in robes" decide cases based on their own ideology?
+This has raised a range of controversies: Is it undemocratic to give more powers to the courts?
+Does it lead to government that is more accountable and respect for citizen's rights? - Or are we moving towards a "juristocracy" where "politicians in robes" decide cases based on their own ideology?
 Who benefits from the increased judicialisation of politics?
-The course introduces the students to the central scholarly debates around judicial behavior and judicial politics, and draws empirical examples from all regions of the world.
+The course introduces the students to the central scholarly debates around the political role of courts, judicial behavior and judicial politics, and draws empirical examples from all regions of the world.

-The course is divided into four parts.
-In the first part, we focus on the role of the judiciary in democratic societies, introducing students to the normative and theoretical discussions on the proper role of courts as well as to comparative perspectives on how this plays out in practice in different contexts.
+The course is divided into three parts.
+In the first part, we focus on the political role of the judiciary in democratic societies, introducing students to the normative and theoretical discussions on the proper role of courts as well as to comparative perspectives on how this plays out in practice in different - more or less democratic - contexts.
 The aim is to encourage and enable students to reflect on the role of legal institutions in a democracy and on the boundaries between the legal domain and the political domain.

-The last part of the course, focus is placed on courts as a political arena and how, in many parts of the world, social groups and interest increasingly use the courts as an arena for advancing their political aims (a trend often referred to as judicialisation of politics).
+The last part of the course focuses on courts as a political arena, and how, in many parts of the world, social groups and interests increasingly use the courts as an arena for advancing their political aims (a trend often referred to as judicialisation of politics).
 The aim of this part of the course is to provide insights into how these processes play out in different parts of the world - among other in the form of legal mobilization by social movements; the use of courts in electoral politics; and the blocking of reforms by corporate interests - and to discuss whether, when and why this constitutes a democratic problem.

 - demonstrate knowledge of the central concepts in the literature on the role of courts and law in contemporary societies (such as judicialization of politics: politicization of courts; judicial independence; judicial behavior; judicial activism; legal mobilization; accountability functions of courts; constitutionalism; human rights and rule of law)